“The interviewer wants 10 questions from me. What do I send him?”

 1. Think like your audience.
 Who will be listening to the call?
 What will they most want to know?
 What will resonate most for them?

-2. It’s not about the book.
+2. It’s not actually about the book.
 Focus on the information you have to offer to improve the lives of the people listening.
-Yes, you want them to buy the book, but you’re on the air to make a difference.
+Yes, you want them to buy your book, but you’re on the air to make a difference.
 Book sales should stem from that.

 3. Avoid generalities.
 Tell a brief (and entertaining) story to illustrate your point.